Corigador/Seans-LC-Mods/BepInEx/plugins/sunnobunno-BonkHitSFX/README.md

 # BONK Hit SFX
 Replaces the hitSFX of the shovel and alike tools with the BONK SFX.

-Compatible with V45 and all other mods.
+Compatible with V47 and all other mods.
 This is a client-side mod and only those with it installed will have its effects.

 ## r2modman Installation
-1. Select pack from r2modman and install
+1. Via r2modman, install BepInEx
+2. Via r2modman, install BonkHitSFX

 ## Thunderstore App Installation
 - NOT TESTED.
 Install at own risk